-- Improving Instagram’s work to understand peoples’ real age: Whilst Instagram requires everyone to be at least 13 to use Instagram and ask new users to provide their age when they sign up for an account, they know that young people can lie about their date of birth.
+- As of March 2021, the new improving Instagram’s work to understand peoples’ real age feature: Whilst Instagram requires everyone to be at least 13 to use Instagram and ask new users to provide their age when they sign up for an account, they know that young people can lie about their date of birth.
 Verifying people’s age online is complex, but to address this challenge Instagram is developing new artificial intelligence and machine learning technology to help keep teens safer — and apply new age-appropriate features.

-- Restricting DMs between teens and adults they don’t follow: To protect teens from unwanted contact from adults, the latest feature that prevents adults from sending messages to people under 18 who don’t follow them.
+- To protect teens from unwanted contact from adults, the latest feature that prevents adults from sending messages to people under 18 who don’t follow them.

 Instagram advises they are working we a number of experts and NGOs to continue to develop their policies and features.